wardencam360/wardencam_manual/trial&upgrade.rst

 Manual Upgrade Procedure
 ------------------------
-- Enable the alternative method in "WardenCam Pro Store" (see the red "ENABLED" button.
+- Enable the alternative method in "WardenCam Pro Store" option in our app. (see the red "ENABLED" button.
 Press the button once if it is grey).
 | |store enable|

 .. |store enable| image:: img/store.png